-- Are vertebrates.
+- are vertebrates.
 This means they have a backbone or spine.

-- Are “endothermic” or warm-blooded.
+- are “endothermic” or warm-blooded.
 Endothermic animals can regulate their body temperature, allowing them to live in a variety of habitats on Earth.

-- Are covered with soft, soundless feathers allowing the owls to sneak up on their prey.
+- are covered with soft, soundless feathers allowing the owls to sneak up on their prey.

-- Regurgitate pellets containing hair, exoskeletons and bones of their prey.
+- regurgitate pellets containing hair, exoskeletons and bones of their prey.

-Baby (pictured left) came to Blandford in 2011.
-She was abandoned by her parents due to her having juvenile cataracts in both eyes.
+Baby came to Blandford in 2011 after being abandoned by her parents due to her having juvenile cataracts in both eyes.
 While her cataracts have since cleared up, she still does not have 100% vision and has also become dependent upon humans to take care of her.